Gagan2699/Gagan2699/README.md

 - 👋 Hi, I’m Gagandeep Singh, third year Computer Science student at York University.

-- 👀 I’m interested in __Scripting with Python , Cloud Computing and particularly DevOps.__
+- 👀 I’m interested in __Scripting with Python/Bash , Cloud Computing and particularly DevOps.__

 - 🌱 Things I am working on:

-- I’m currently learning DevOps tools like __Kuberenetes__, __Ansible__ and building projects with __Python and Azure.__
+- I’m currently learning DevOps tools like __Kuberenetes__, __Jenkins__and building projects with __Python and Golang.__
 - Enhancing my coding skills.

-- 💞️ I’m looking to collaborate on __Azure and Python Projects.__
+- 💞️ I’m looking to collaborate on __ DevOps, Automation or SysAdmin Projects.__

 - 📫 Contact me via gagan26@my.yorku.ca.

 ## Experience

-Made python projects like CLI tool and Websraper.
+Working to increase my cloud skills with online Challenges such as Azure Networking challenge and Learn to Cloud learning path.

-Working on Learning Series for Terraform , Docker and Jenkins.
+Complete modules and labs on platforms such as __Microsoft Learn__ and __Cloud Academy__.

 Leadership Experience: Mentor at Computational Thinking Club for Fall 2020.